ivan-georgiev/cheatsheets/git.md

 # Git interactive rebase on last 4 commits, typically to squash or change commit messages.
 git rebase -i HEAD~4

-# Revert last pushed commit
+# Revert last pushed commit (new commit is generated)
 git revert HEAD

+# Revert last 3 pushed commits (new commit is generated)
+git revert --no-commit HEAD~3..

+# Revert last 3 non-pushed commits (commits are deleted).
+If pushed, --force must be used to push the changes.
+git reset HEAD~3

 # Get fork point from a branch
 git merge-base --fork-point origin/master